thedigitalkern/jamdocs/docs/theme-configuration.md

 * [HDFC Bank via CCAvenue for Merchant / Terminal ID](https://www.hdfcbank.com/sme/pay/payments-and-collections/merchant-services "HDFC Bank's Merchant Services For SMEs / MIS Solutions") (Apply for [HDFC Bank SmartHub services](https://leads.hdfcbank.com/applications/webforms/apply/HDFC_Smarthub/index.aspx "Apply for HDFC Bank SmartHub services")) Support and Escalations
 * [Kotak Mahindra Bank via ALLPAY Payment Gateway](https://www.kotak.com/en/corporate/solutions/manage-collection-and-payments/allpay.html "Kotak Mahindra Bank via ALLPAY Payment Gateway - Corporate Payments Solution") - This payment gateway for your website/mobile apps is a unique blend of traditional payment channels with modern digital payment methods.
 It’s a comprehensive payment gateway that helps you collect through traditional modes currently available online as well as modern payment methods, through a single URL integration. **Features include** - Channel-agnostic enterprise receivable module, Streamline and consolidates all receivables through a single multi-payment settlement and reconciliation module.
 State-of-the-art support infrastructure for quick integration – single, future-ready integration across payment types.
 A completely automated payment experience improves the success rate, manages drops, auto reversal and easy retry.
 Comprehensive business analytics help in risk management.
 * **Standard Chartered - Cash Management Systems - Powering Real-Time Business** - Standard Chartered is leading the way in the development of new and innovative cash management solutions to power real-time commerce and support the digitization of business processes for its clients.
-  * Excerpts taken from "[**Powering Real-Time Business**](https://av.sc.com/corp-en/content/docs/Powering-Real-time-Business-Online.pdf "Standard Chartered - Powering Real-Time Business")**"** - A paper published by **Mr. Victor Penna**, Head of Cash Management, Europe & Americas, and Global Head of Cash Structured Solution Development, Transaction Banking.
+  * Excerpts are taken from "[**Powering Real-Time Business**](https://av.sc.com/corp-en/content/docs/Powering-Real-time-Business-Online.pdf "Standard Chartered - Powering Real-Time Business")**"** - A paper published by **Mr. Victor Penna**, Head of Cash Management, Europe & Americas, and Global Head of Cash Structured Solution Development, Transaction Banking.
 Victor Penna is the Global Head of Standard Chartered’s Structured Solutions Development team, a group of expert treasurers, bankers and technologists who work with clients on business and treasury transformation projects, developing solutions to digitize processes and power real-time business with cutting edge cash management solutions.
 Victor has worked closely with some of the world’s largest organizations on their digital transformation strategies, leading workshops and round tables with more than 250 large corporations and financial intermediaries.
 He is also the Head of the Bank’s Cash Management business for Europe and the Americas.
 Victor has over 30 years’ experience in finance, process reengineering, technology development, and management consulting - (.pdf File containing relevant information about **Innovations in Cash Management Systems** on **Standard Chartered Insights - The role of new cash management solutions in business transformation - _"_**_The digital revolution is changing the way in which businesses are interacting with their customers, suppliers, and markets.
 Business models are evolving and new cash management solutions are playing an important role in this transformation."_

-    #### **Scenarios** taken into account _(Ascending to Descending Order)_
+    #### **Scenarios** are taken into account _(Ascending to Descending Order)_
      1. **Last Mile - Biggest Problems in Emerging Markets** - **Process Involved** - Goods dispatched > Goods delivered > Cash collected > Manually banked > Manually reconciled
      2. **Last Mile Digital Collections - Online payment** - Online Platform or App - Payment Gateway (Involves Addition of Amount - Track Order ID - Select Payment Options such as Credit Card or PayPal**™**, Debit Cards, Mobile Money, Instant Payments, Business Wallets, Request for Payment) - Payment channels - Collections - **Process Involved** - Goods dispatched > Goods delivered >Payment Accepted via e-Transfer> Autobanked > Data is Auto Reconciled
      3. **Wallet Based Solutions**